Paul Terrell

 Paul Terrell is an American businessman.
-In December 1975, he founded the first personal computer retailer shop.
+In December 1975, he founded Byte Shop, the first personal computer retailer shop.
 He helped popularize personal computing to the hobbyist and home computing markets, and was the first retailer to sell an Apple Computer, the Apple I.

 The Byte Shop

 Paul Terrell started the Byte Shop in Mountain View, California in December 1975.
 By January, he was approached by individuals who wanted to open their own stores.
-He signed dealership agreements with them, whereby he would take a percentage of their profits, and soon there were Byte Shops in Santa Clara, San Jose, Palo Alto, Fresno, and Portland, Oregon.
+He signed dealership agreements with them, whereby he would take a percentage of their profits, and soon there were Byte Shops in Hayward, Santa Clara, San Jose, Palo Alto, Fresno, and Portland, Oregon.